-The K-12 Educational Administration master's program (34 credits) is designed for post-baccalaureate candidates who desire to obtain a degree in educational administration with or without Seventh-day Adventist NAD administrative endorsement.
-For NAD certification purposes, candidates need to have a NAD professional teaching certificate which requires graduate work in two of the following areas: learning theory/style, curriculum, improvement of instruction, education of the exceptional candidate, trends and issues in education, and multicultural education.
+The Educational Leadership master's program (34 credits) is designed for post-baccalaureate candidates who desire to obtain a degree in educational leadership with or without Seventh-day Adventist NAD administrative endorsement.
+For NAD certification purposes, students need to have an NAD professional teaching certificate which requires graduate work in two of the following areas: learning theory/style, curriculum, improvement of instruction, education of the exceptional candidate, trends and issues in education, and multicultural education.
 As such, those completing this master's degree and wanting NAD administrative endorsement will also need to take an additional course from the areas listed if they have not done so.